ibm-cloud-docs/account/data-center-closures.md

 {{site.data.keyword.cloud_notm}} invests significantly in data center infrastructure.
 These investments include rolling out newer data centers and multizone regions (MZRs) designed to deliver a more resilient architecture with higher levels of network throughput and redundancy.
 For more information, see [Locations for resource deployment](/docs/overview?topic=overview-locations).

 Part of this modernization strategy is to consolidate select data centers.
 As this transition approaches, help is available to assist you in your migration to modern data centers.
-For more information, see [Migrating resources to a different data center](/docs/account?topic=account-migrate-data-center) or [FAQs for migrating resources to a different data center](/docs/account?topic=account-faqs-migrating-resources).
+For more information, see [Migrating resources to a different data center](/docs/account?topic=account-migrate-data-center) or [FAQ for migrating resources to a different data center](/docs/account?topic=account-faqs-migrating-resources).

 The following table shows the location with the associated data center that is set to close, and the recommended data centers to which you can migrate.